vtxnetd and vtxnet2 programs

 On Windows, by including “L” with the -a option (that is, -aL), you can log authorization errors in the Windows application event log, which can be viewed with the Windows Event Viewer.
 If the authentication fails, this log will contain information that may be helpful in troubleshooting.

-By default, no data packet encryption occurs for SQL OpenNet.
-To enable data packet encryption, use the ‑e option:
+By default, no data packet encryption (SSL encryption) occurs for SQL OpenNet.
+To enable SSL encryption for SQL OpenNet, use the -e option:

 -e crt key [p]

 This option invokes SSL encryption functionality supplied by a third-party library, OpenSSL.
 Crt specifies the name and location of the SSL certificate file, and key specifies the name and location of the key file.
 These can include a full path or logical.

 The optional p argument enables you to specify which TLS levels are allowed for SQL OpenNet connections.
 TLS level 1.1 and 1.2 are supported.
 By default, both levels are allowed for SQL OpenNet.
 Current security best practices require TLS 1.2.